tomnotthomas/Docu.ai/README.md

 - Document Content:
   - Each PDF contains only the necessary document, with no additional attachments.
+  - There are not more than 3000 words on a document.
   - A PDF for any of the named files contains only one document.

 ## Next Steps 🚀